zeionara/iglu-starter-kit/README.md

 # 💾 Dataset

-Download the public dataset for the NLP Task using the link below, you'll need to accept the rules of the competition to access the data.
+Download the public dataset for this Task using the link below, you'll need to accept the rules of the competition to access the data.

 https://www.aicrowd.com/challenges/neurips-2022-iglu-challenge-nlp-task/dataset_files